 At Roadmasters you’ll get a free assessment, and we pride ourselves with uncovering as much as we can, but like any good book, there’ll be some surprises along the way.

 We promise to do our best to find the highest quality parts for the best price within the time-frame of your hopes.

 With this promise we also need you to fully understand that it is not a perfect science.
 There will be times when part prices change, and more options will be uncovered as we continue to work on your car.

-We will do our part to keep you involved with the fluctuations of the original quote, but it’s necessary that as a customer at Roadmasters you are aware that the quote is an estimate and not the bill.
+We will do our part to keep you informed as changes occur, but it’s necessary that as a customer at Roadmasters you are aware that the quote is an estimate and not the bill.